-- · apply biblical principles to professional nursing practice; - provide holistic nursing care based on evidence gained through empirical testing, and personal, ethical, and aesthetic knowledge; - analyze subjective and objective data for scientific - demonstrate academic responsibility in current curriculum; - view each person as created in the image of God, and therefore, worthy of respect and dignity; - recognize the influence of the environment on the health of individuals and communities; - convey a Christian worldview of health as the ability to function in harmony with God, self, others and the environment; - deliver nursing care aimed at assisting persons and communities in their response to actual and potential health problems; - provide compassionate care for the whole person with the aim of promoting the healthcare team through verbal, nonverbal, and written communication; and - affirm spiritual care as primary to the health of individuals and society.
+- view each person as created in the image of God, therefore worthy of respect and dignity.
+Acknowledge each person's values, preferences, and unique health needs through the provision of patient and family-centered care; - recognize the influence of the seen and unseen environment on the health of individuals and communities: - convey a Christian worldview of health as the ability to function in harmony with God, self, others, and the environment; - deliver nursing care aimed at helping people and communities in their response to actual or potential health problems; - provide compassionate care for the whole person with the aim of promoting optimal health and providing comfort to all who suffer; - communicate effectively with individuals, families, and communities and collaborate with members of the healthcare team through verbal, nonverbal, and written communication; - apply biblical principles to professional nursing practice.
+Demonstrate responsibility for academic, professional, and spiritual self-growth; - provide holistic nursing care based on evidence gained through empirical testing, personal, ethical, and aesthetic knowledge.
+Analyze subjective and objective data for scientific merit; and - affirm spiritual care as primary to the health of individuals and society.